 It is best to join with other families or a co-op to create a group with at least 12 students.
 You may also register without a group (we will schedule you with other groups).
 Also, keep in mind most of the content is aimed at specific age groups (3rd grade and up).
 Multi-age groups need to be planed for carefully.
 Contact us to discuss this further.

-Tuition ranges from $20-45 per student.
-There are discounts for families with more than 5 children.
+Tuition ranges from $15-45 per student.
+There are discounts for groups/families with more than 5 people.
 Mount Rainier Institute, the National Park Service and our partners are committed to providing scholarships to ensure all students can participate regardless of cost.
 Please call (253) 692-4161 for scholarship information.

 All day-program dates are subject to change or cancellation based on public health concerns related to COVID-19.
-Other COVID-19 prevention measures such as mandatory mask wearing will apply.
+Other COVID-19 prevention measures may apply.
 Learn more here